Getting Started

 Open up slots for participants

 To limit the number of participants taking part in your experiment, you create slots for them.
 By default, an experiment does not have any open slots.
 Slots are created in Batches.
 We will now create a batch of slots, to enable some participants to take part in our new experiment.
 For this, we have to head to the Participants tab of the experiment version.
 The design version does not have this tab, so either make sure you are already browsing one of the saved versions, or go to the Versions tab and click the Recruit.. link on one of the versions.
-On the participants tab, you'll see a form to create a new batch of participant slots.
-You have to decide how this batch of participants will access your task:
+On the participants tab, you'll see a button Create new batch.. which opens a form to configure a new batch of participant slots.
+Read more about this form and how to integrate with recruitment services on the recruitment page.
+At the bottom of the form, select the number of slots.
+If you create 5 slots, only five participants can take part.
+Note that we charge an £0.08 fee per participant minute.
+The first 120 minutes per researcher are free.
+So if your experiment takes 30 minutes, the first 4 participants are free.

 Please contact us to arrange payment.
 If you give us a heads-up when you start, we can invoice you after your experiment has finished.